i4Trust/activation-service/README.md

 * `AS_MAX_HEADER_SIZE=32768` (Default: 32768)

-WHen using a flie-based SQLite, make sure that the volume is writeable.
+When using a file-based SQLite, make sure that the volume is writeable.

 Further ENVs control the execution of the activation service.
 Below is a list of the supported ENVs: